 - A balanced, nutritious eating pattern and regular physical activity are the foundation to preventing overweight and obesity.
 For healthy eating and physical activity guidelines, and strategies to reach and maintain a healthy weight for children and adolescents, see Table 3 and visit:

 - cdc.gov/healthyweight/children

 - choosemyplate.gov/kids

 - cdc.gov/physicalactivity/basics/children

 - brightfutures.aap.org

 - The main objectives for the management of overweight and obesity in children and adolescents should be based on age, weight status and other relevant factors.
 Goals should be individualized for each child/adolescent and should include a family focus.
-Goals may include weight maintenance while the child is growing, or gradual and steady weight loss until a healthy weight is achieved, and maintenance of a healthy weight thereafter.
+Goals may include weight maintenance while the child is growing ,or gradual and steady weight loss until a healthy weight is achieved, and maintenance of a healthy weight thereafter.
 For more information, visit the American Academy of Pediatrics-Institute for Healthy Childhood Weight website at ihcw.aap.org.

-- North Carolina's Plan to Address Overweight and Obesity identifies core behaviors to address overweight and obesity:
+- North Carolina's Plan to Address Obesity: Healthy Weight and Healthy Communities: 2013-20205 identifies the following

+core behaviors to address overweight and obesity in children and adolescents: